Santa Barbara White Collar Crimes Lawyers

 have become an increasing focus for state and federal law enforcement agencies.
 In some cases, individuals convicted of a pattern of white collar crimes are receiving sentences similar to those who commit violence criminal offenses.Even the specter of fraud allegations can damage your career, professional reputation and financial future.
 If you are the subject of a law enforcement investigation into white-collar financial crimes, you should decline to answer any questions and seek immediate legal advice.

-Experienced Santa Barbara white-collar criminal defense attorneys Sanford and Christy Horowitz have the knowledge and skill required to defend clients in cases involving voluminous documents and complex financial transactions.
+Experienced Santa Barbara white-collar criminal defense attorneys Sanford Horowitz has the knowledge and skill required to defend clients in cases involving voluminous documents and complex financial transactions.
 Because a pattern of fraud crimes or other financial malfeasance can result in many years of incarceration in state prison, seeking immediate legal advice is imperative.

 Aggressively attacking law enforcement investigative procedures including searches of your financial records and computer might result in discovery of an unlawful search and seizure.
 Exclusion of these records can cripple the prosecutor’s case.
-Sanford & Christy Horowitz Criminal Defense brings extensive experience handling all types of criminal matters along with significant trial experience.
+Sanford Horowitz Criminal Defense, P.C. brings extensive experience handling all types of criminal matters along with significant trial experience.

 Health Care Fraud